Message from our President:

 Meet the Executive Board

-Carol McMackin, Founder Secretary
+• Carol McMackin, Founder & President

 Carol's beginnings on Long Island, New York, were spent exploring the unique wooded parklands, diverse arboretums, meticulous formal public gardens, and enjoying the beautiful beaches and shores nearby.
 These beginning days influenced her love of nature and curiosity about the natural landscape.
 Her father and mother, both creative and socially exuberant, enjoyed spending their free time in the garden.
 Influenced by their commitment to the beauty of floral perennials, she remembers the many evening garden strolls learning the plant varieties and enjoying the many fragrances that intoxicated the garden.